-In regards to cycling safety, while in Myanmar, Basque Country and off-road in the Golden Triangle, traffic is sparse.
+In regards to cycling safety, while in Myanmar, Basque Country, and off-road in the Golden Triangle, traffic is sparse.
 On other tours, we try as much as possible to travel on sections with the least amount of traffic and newly-opened side roads.
 We always encourage cyclists to board the bus to skip sections they may not be comfortable with.
-We would be glad to put you in touch with past travelers of all abilities for a personal perspective.
+We would be glad to put you in touch with past travellers of all abilities from a personal perspective.

 Avian Flu & Other Dangers

-With avian flu or SARS, please keep a rational perspective of the actual risks in mind despite a typically alarmist media.
+With avian flu or SARS, please keep a rational perspective on the actual risks in mind despite a typical alarmist media.
 Avian flu only happens via direct contact with chickens in poor, agrarian villages and has not been spread from human to human.
-Moreover, tourists are typically last in line for infectious disease.
+Moreover, tourists are typically last in line for infectious diseases.
 We travel to these places because they are profoundly interesting, but we wouldn’t travel there unless they were also reasonably safe.

 Are the side trips (tour extensions) really worth doing?